-Other amenities include a lecture hall, a bell tower and a drum tower.
-The exquisite landscaped gardens feature some important plants such as a bodhi tree, a sacred fig tree and a Buddhist pine.
+Other amenities include a lecture hall, a bell tower, and a drum tower.
+The exquisitely landscaped gardens feature some important plants such as a bodhi tree, a sacred fig tree, and a Buddhist pine.
 There is also a meditation path and a “brilliance pond”.

 Tsz Shan Monastery was officially opened to the public on April 15, 2015.
 To keep the serenity of the place, visitors are limited to a maximum of 400 people a day.
 Only guests who made reservations in advance are allowed entrance.